•11th season at Virginia

 In 2016, Wilson guided Christian Lavorgna to a second-place finish in the decathlon at the ACC Outdoor Championships.
 He mentored Jack Lint to a school record in the heptathlon and Bridget Guy to the indoor and outdoor pole vault school marks.
 Guy took home second-team All-ACC honors in both seasons, while Caitlin Mautz was a second-team performer in the women’s javelin.

-In 2015, Wilson led men’s triple jumper Ryan Satchell and men’s javelin thrower Kyle Smith to qualify for the NCAA Outdoor Championship.
-In addition, Jack Lint set the school freshman record in the decathlon.
+Wilson led men’s triple jumper Ryan Satchell and men’s javelin thrower Kyle Smith to qualify for the NCAA Outdoor Championship in 2015, while Jack Lint set the school freshman record in the decathlon.
+Prior to that, men’s triple-jumper Ryan Satchell and women’s triple-jumper Dallas Rose each won the ACC championship at the 2014 outdoor meet and finished seventh at the 2014 NCAA Outdoor Championships.

 In his first season at Virginia, Wilson coached four All-ACC honorees, including NCAA Indoor Qualifier Dallas Rose in the women’s triple jump and NCAA Outdoor Qualifier Abbey Karin in the women’s javelin.